Explore a scene

 The scene returns to its original extent, showing the entire Palm Beach County coastline.

 Now that you know how to navigate a scene, you'll learn about some of the scene's layers.
 First, you'll use the legend to determine what symbols in the scene refer to what kinds of data.
 Then, you'll open pop-ups for some of the layers to find additional information.

-- In the upper right corner, above the list of layers, click Legend.-
+- In the upper corner, beside the Layers tab, click Legend.

 The legend explains which symbols in the scene correspond to which layers.
 At the full zoom extent, however, it may be difficult to distinguish some of the layers.

 Now that you're zoomed closer, you can make out the different layers on the map.
 First, the yellow diamond symbols correspond to artificial reefs.
 The red areas are coral reefs and consolidated hardbottom (communities of algae, sponges, or miscellaneous coral).
 Natural and artificial reefs are important aquatic habitat and also provide a bulwark against storms and powerful tides.
 It's important to manage the health of these reefs to protect the shoreline.

 The yellow areas are unconsolidated sediment, locations of loose sand or minerals.
 These areas are generally the best places for dredging operations, because the loose sediment can be easily gathered and moved.
 The gray areas are dredging and sand borrow areas, where sediment has already been moved.